 These rules apply to massed start races, except as noted.

-2B1.
-Leaders must occupy the sprinters lane unless far enough in the lead so as not to interfere with competitors seeking to pass.
-If the leader is below the sprinters line, the following riders may not pass underneath.
+- 2B1.
+Leader If the leader is below the sprinters line, the following riders may not pass underneath. - 2B2.

-2B2.
 A competitor overtaking another must pass on the outside unless the rider ahead is riding above the sprinters line.
+Should the leader leave the sprinters lane, the leader may not re-enter the lane unless the rider maintains a clear lead (no overlap of wheels).
 A rider who passes another must not in any way impede the progress of the passed rider.

 2B3.
 In the homestretch on the last lap, the leader(s) must ride a straight line parallel to the edge of the track.

 2B4.
 Blue Band.
+The blue band is not a part of the racing surface.
 In all races it is permissible to ride below the measurement line, but never below the track surface on the blue band, unless done so involuntarily.
+A warning, relegation or disqualification may be issued depending upon the advantage gained or seriousness of the incident involving the use of the blue band.

 2B5.
-A legitimate fall, a puncture, or the breakage of an essential part of the bicycle shall be considered recognized mishaps.
+A mishap that is recognized shall be considered a legitimate fall, a puncture, or the breakage of an essential part of the bicycle.
 All others incidents are considered un-recognized mishaps.